 The best thing about this is that you only need to consume 2 tablespoons per day to reap the benefits!

 So order your Irish Moss from us!
-Sustainably harvested, USDA organic in either whole leaf, flakes, granulated or powdered form!
+Sustainably harvested from the cold North Atlantic Ocean, all natural in either whole leaf, flakes, granulated or powdered form!